MTtankkeo/flutter_appbar/README.md

 ```

 ### How to customize appbar alignment?
-Try applying the `AppBarAlignment` that is a providing standard enumeration in this package.
+Try applying the `Alignment` that is a providing standard enumeration in this package.

 ```dart
 AppBar(